pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 # The PyRolL JMAK-Recrystallization Plugin

-This plugin provides a set of JMAK-type microstructure evolution equations for static recrystallization, dynamic recrystallization, metadynamic recrystallization and grain growth.
+This plugin provides a set of JMAK-type microstructure evolution equations for static recrystallization, dynamic recrystallization, metadynamic recrystallization and grain growth under constant process conditions (time, temperature strain , strain rate).
 Four sample material data sets are included in the plugin for C45, S355J2, 54SiCr6 and C20.

 ## Model Equations